skip to content

 • Are teachable and well-received, with high levels of advocacy (over 60% were likely to find it easy to apply the techniques to incidents in the future and over half expecting to share the techniques with peers, family and friends).

-July 2023 over 4000 officers and staff have been trained in the techniques and results continue to show the techniques both safe and effective in increasing individuals ability to make sense of difficult experiences.
+By May 2024 it was estimated that over 15000 officers and staff have already been trained in the techniques and results continue to show the techniques both safe and effective in increasing individuals ability to make sense of difficult experiences.

 Why trauma impact prevention techniques?